metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 1. "Create extra artist metadata" should be selected otherwise this section will not run.
 This is the default.

+	"Infer work types (map to genre using tag mapping or script as req'd)".
+This attempts to create a "work_type" tag based on information in the artist-related tags.
+It does not (currently) use the "work-type" data associated with MB works as this is not well populated and is under review at present.
+Values provided are:
+	Orchestral, Concerto, Instrumental, Voice, Choral, Opera, Duet, Aria, Song.
+For concerto and solo performances the instrument is also given where possible.
+If the track is a recorded work, the tag will also include "Classical".
+Use "work_type" as a source in the tag mapping section below section to (e.g.) map to the genre tag.
+For more complex treatment, use scripts.

-    "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name if the name(s) does not already appear in the album name.
+2. "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name if the name(s) does not already appear in the album name.
 MB style is to exclude the composer name unless it is actually part of the album name, but it can be useful to add it for library organisation.
 The default is checked.

+	"Fix cyrillic names (where possible and if not fixed by locale settings)" attempts to provide English version of composers, conductors and performers where the script is non-Latin and the relevant locale settings (Options->Metadata) have not fixed this.
+For performers, the tags are updated directly, but for composers and conductors, the original tag is left and can be updated by adding lines in the previous section (map composer->composer etc.)

+	"Include arrangers from all work levels, plus instrument arrangers".
+This will gather together any arranger information from the recording, work or parent works and place it in the "arranger" tag.
+If you want to add arrangers as composers, do so in the previous section.
+(Note that Picard does not natively pick up all arrangers)

+	"Annotate chorus master in conductor with ..." will place the specified text in brackets after the chorus master's name in the conductor tag (otherwise Picard will just include the name with any annotation in the MB database).

+	"Annotate orchestrator in arranger tag with ..." will place the specified text in brackets after the arranger's name in the arranger tag (otherwise Picard will just include the name with any annotation in the MB database).

+	"Include 'concert master' in performer tag as ..." will place the concertmaster's (leader's) name in a tag "performer:text" where the text is specified in the box.
+Picard does not normally provide this information. the text will be included in backets when the performer tag is written.

+	Please note that the use of the word "master" is the MusicBrainz term and is not intended to be gender-specific.
+Users can specify whatever text they please.

-2. "Remove Picard-generated tags before applying subsequent actions?".
+3. "Remove Picard-generated tags before applying subsequent actions?".
 Any tags specified in the next two rows will be blanked before applying the tag sources described in the following section.
 NB this applies only to Picard-generated tags, not to other tags which might pre-exist on the file: to blank those, use the main Options->Tags page.
 Comma-separate the tag names within the rows and note that these names are case-sensitive.

-3. "Tag mapping".
+4. "Tag mapping".
 This section permits the contents of any hidden variable or tag to be written to one or more tags.

     * **Sources**:
 The most useful sources are available from the drop-down list and are as follows: